G. (George) Palasantzas, Prof Dr

-MY CONVICTION IN EDUCATION: "Make students feel home when they come in my class at UG"
+MY CONVICTION IN EDUCATION: "Make students feel home when they come in class"

 Mathematical Physics / Bachelor 1st year.
 This module deals with more advanced topics from calculus: The first part is about sequences and series (limits of sequences, convergence of series), and second order differential equations (techniques to solve second order differential equations and application to atomic force microscopy).
 The second part is about basic introduction to Fourier analysis and a basic introduction to partial differential equations with an emphasis on applications in Physics (heat conduction, vibrations, Laplace and Poisson equation.